 For the first time in known LGBT history, people of various ages came together to build bridges between generations of LGBT people by creating a platform for elders to share stories.

 Various teams, including our wonderful and dedicated Board of Directors, were formed to build our foundation and grow our community.

 Now we have learned that the older generations would like to learn from us just as much as we would like to learn from them.
-Our live storytelling shows bring LGBTQ people and allies of all ages together to celebrate and learn more about our history.
+Our live storytelling shows bring LGBTQ people and allies of all ages together to celebrate and learn more about our history and culture.